Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 Shattering Throw

 Shattering Throw Icon Shattering Throw deals damage to enemies with a 1.5s cast time and 3-minute CD.
 Deals a lot more damage to absorbs and removes any magical immunity.
-Mostly useful in PvP, but can also find uses in PvE if the enemy has an absorb on them.
+Mostly useful in PvP, but they can also find uses in PvE if the enemy has an absorb on them.

 Intervene

 Intervene Icon Intervene is a strong defensive CD that can have a variety of uses.
 In Raiding, it can be used on our co-tank to reduce their incoming damage, while in Mythic+, it can be used on party members that have fixate effects on them.
 Knockback mechanics can be almost entirely negated by Intervene if reacted to quickly.
-Using it to move quickly to another area by casting it on an ally , perhaps to get out of environmental damage, can be extremely useful.
+Using it to move quickly to another area by casting it on an ally, perhaps to get out of environmental damage, can be extremely useful.

 Heroic Leap